chaitanya2692/my-homelab/README.md

 - Image tags are set to "latest" for all applications in both staging and production overlays, allowing for easy updates.

+### 8. Utility Applications

+- **Dashy** provides a centralized dashboard:
+  - Custom configured with links to all deployed services
+  - Organized into sections for Media, Infrastructure and Storage
+  - Protected with basic authentication

+- **Nextcloud** provides file storage and collaboration:
+  - Uses PostgreSQL database for data persistence
+  - Redis cache for improved performance
+  - Automated backups for both database and application data
+  - Custom security headers and redirects configured via Traefik middleware

 ## Deployment and Usage

 1. Ensure you have a k3s cluster set up.